skycoin/skycoin/Installation.md

 # Installing go

 ## For OSX
-First you need to have installed `homebrew`, if you don't have it yet.
+First you need to have `homebrew` installed, if you don't have it yet.

 ```sh
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Then, let's install latest go's version.
+Then, let's install go's latest version.

 ```sh
 brew install go